A woman is holding a large white LOKALT pillow with a black and grey decorative illustration over her head.

 2014

 The INVERKAN collection offered pottery and textile pieces that include teacups, serving plates, bowls, candle holders, vases and hand-woven and hand-finished textile cushion covers and throws.
-The collection was made in collaboration with local artisans from Doi Tung in northern Thailand.

 Made with social entrepreneurs Rangsutra, India, the handmade MÅNGSIDIG collection included hand-embroidered cushion covers and baskets, seating cushions and pouffes in sustainable natural fibres.